szpak/mockito-java8/README.md

 Java 8 making it all possible.

+## Java 9 compatibility

+The project is automatically tested with Java 9 in the CI environment.
+At least the base scenarios should work with Java 9.
+Feel free to report an [issue](https://github.com/szpak/mockito-java8/issues/) if you encounter any mockito-java8 specific problem.

+The project's JAR artifact contains an Automatic-Module-Name manifest attribute.
+It's value - `info.solidsoft.mockito.mockito-java8` - is used as the name of the automatic module defined by that JAR file when it is placed on the Java 9 module path.
+This allows to explicitly require mockito-java8 in other projects.

+The mockito-java8 dependencies itself will be declared explicitly once available in required projects.

 ## Additional information

 mockito-java8 has been written by Marcin Zajączkowski.
 The author can be contacted directly via email: mszpak ATT wp DOTT pl.